 - Restrictions on entering those areas.

+Crop Advisors.
 The WPS requires employers to provide certain protections to their employees who are working as crop advisors.
 Examples of crop advisors are crop consultants, scouts, and integrated pest management monitors.
-An independent or commercial crop advisor is any person working as a crop advisor who is employed (including self employed) by anyone other than the agricultural establishment on which the work is being done.
+An independent or commercial crop advisor is any person working as a crop advisor who is employed (including self-employed) by anyone other than the agricultural establishment on which the work is being done.
 Certain provisions of the WPS apply to crop advisors depending on when the advisor is on the farm and when the pesticide has been applied.

-Employers of commercial handlers must make sure that their customer — the operator of the farm, forest, nursery or greenhouse, knows certain information such as: specific location and description of the area treated with the pesticide, time and date pesticide is to be applied, product name, EPA registration number, active ingredient(s), REI for the pesticide, whether the labeling requires treated area posting and oral notification and any other specific requirements on the pesticide labeling concerning protection of workers and other persons during or after application.
+Commercial Handlers.
+Employers of commercial handlers must make sure that their customer the operator of the farm, forest, nursery or greenhouse, knows certain information such as: specific location and description of the area treated with the pesticide, time and date pesticide is to be applied, product name, EPA registration number, active ingredient(s), REI for the pesticide, whether the labeling requires treated area posting and oral notification and any other specific requirements on the pesticide labeling concerning protection of workers and other persons during or after application.